 The Academy of Nutrition and Dietetics is the world's largest organization of food and nutrition professionals.
-The Academy is committed to improving the nation's health and advancing the profession of dietetics through research, education and advocacy.
 This editorial policy covers text, images, videos, interactive tools and other material ("content") contained on eatright.org, eatrightPRO.org and eatrightSTORE.org ("organizational websites"), in addition to all Academy online properties managed by organizational units of the Academy of Nutrition and Dietetics ("Academy properties").

 Content on organizational websites and Academy properties strictly adhere to policies and processes that ensure editorial integrity and consistent, credible information.
 Online visitors can be confident that editorial decisions are not influenced by outside interests, political or commercial pressures, private or industry sponsors, advertisers, donors or collaborators or any personal interests.